-The Board has returned to meeting formally in person with individual committee meeting via Teams excepting where it was felt that an in person format is more desirable or facilitates discussion.
+The Board has returned to meeting formally in person with committee meetings via Teams excepting where it was felt that an in person format is more desirable or facilitates discussion.
 All meetings are reported to the Board through formal minutes taken by the Governance Professional.